espressomd/espresso/doc/sphinx/appendix.rst

 To obtain the :math:`O(N\log N)` scaling, some algorithm tricks are needed, which are not used in MMM1D, MMM2D or ELC and are therefore not discussed here.
 For details, see :cite:`strebel99a`.
-MMM is not implemented in .

 .. _MMM2D theory: